 One of your responsibilities as a third-level student will be to keep yourself informed of all updates from the college.
 Once you register as an NCI student, your college email address will be created for you and this will be where you will receive important updates and announcements related to your studies.
 Until then, follow us on social media:

 Drop us a message to say hello and make sure to tag @NCIRL and use #MyNCI in your posts on your first official day as an NCI student!

-Yes, many of your classes will be delivered online for your first semester and possibly the remainder of your first year of college.
-And yes, your assessments will not take place in the traditional on-campus way this semester.
+Yes, many of your classes will be delivered online for your first semester with the remaining taking place on campus.
 However, this does not mean that you won’t need to participate in tutorials and lectures, play your part in group projects and submit assignments.
 Get organised, put your best foot forward from day one and prepare to put the work in during your time at NCI to achieve the results you want!

-Thank you for choosing to study at National College of Ireland, we look forward to (virtually) welcoming you to the college in the future and we hope you enjoy your time with us!
+Thank you for choosing to study at National College of Ireland, we look forward to welcoming you to the college and we hope you enjoy your time with us!